romuloms/romuloms/README.md

 ### Hello, I'm Rômulo! 👋🏼

 - 🔭 I'm currently a Computer Science student
-- 📝 I'm learning React by myself and other languages and programming paradigms at the University
+- 📝 I'm learning about LLM's and plenty artificial intelligences at work, aside from programming languages and paradigms at the University
 - 📫 My e-mail: romulomsantana@hotmail.com

 <br>